 Findings

-Automated scan results list each finding under the violated rule.
+Scan results list each finding under the violated rule.
 Select the rule on the Scan results page to get to the list of findings.

 What's next?